-“Shopping local” has been a hot topic for years, but it’s only becoming more relevant as online retail continues to gain momentum.
+“Shopping local” has been a buzzword for years, but it’s only becoming more relevant as online retail continues to gain momentum.
+So, why shop local?
 The reality, of course, is that a dollar spent locally pays dividends for a community in ways that online purchases just can’t.
-Fortunately, a recent Vistaprint survey1 illustrates that more than 25 percent of U.S. consumers plan to shop at small businesses more this year than last year, and the benefits of this behavior are clear.
+Fortunately, recent data¹ has shown a sharp increase in consumers planning to shop at small businesses – up more than 25 percent.
+The benefits of this behavior are clear.

 When you spend money locally, those dollars don’t just evaporate to some corporate headquarters across the country or around the world.
 Instead, they tend to stay in the community, where they’re reinvested between three and six more times.
 When consumers spend $100 at a chain store, only $13 stays in the local community², on average.
 At a local business, that number rises to a healthier $48.